spring:

 Each of these *AutoConfiguration classes registers the relevant cache instances.
 It’s worth scanning through these configurations to determine whether or not Broadleaf’s defaults meet your needs.

-Overriding the default configuration is as simple as defining your own CacheManagerCustomizer<SpringCacheManager> bean that replaces the relevant Broadleaf bean.
+Overriding the default configuration is as simple as defining your own CacheManagerCustomizer bean that targets the underlying cache implementation (e.g. CaffeineCacheManager, SpringCacheManager) and replaces or supplements the relevant Broadleaf bean.

 @Configuration